 Good stuff!
 No wonder Preferred Hotel Group has devoted so much time and energy in servicing this market through the Preferred Family website and their associated Preferred Family Certified collection of hotels.

-Editor’s Note: Photo provide by Preferred Hotel Group
+Editor’s Note: Photo provided by Preferred Hotel Group.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!